 As always, if you have any questions or suggestions, just leave me comment.

 I hope you liked it and see you next time.

-0 of 8 questions completed Questions: You have already completed the quiz before.
+0 of 8 Questions completed Questions: You have already completed the quiz before.
 Hence you can not start it again.
 Quiz is loading… You must sign in or sign up to start the quiz.
-0 of 8 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Can relative pronouns be skipped/left out in German?
+You must first complete the following: 0 of 8 Questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Can relative pronouns be skipped/left out in German?
 What’s the proper translation for the following sentence: What’s does the following mean in English: What happens if the relative pronoun is combined with a preposition?
 Does the preposition determine the case of the relative pronoun?
 What’s the proper translation for the following sentence: Can a relative pronoun be separated from the entity it is referring to?
 What’s the correct and most idiomatic translation for the following:

 0 Essay(s) Pending (Possible Point(s): 0)

 “Unicorns are carnivores you don’t want to meet in the wild.“

 “Die Suppe du machst riecht gut.”

 “That’s the workout I got my six pack from.“

 “Yesterday, I saw the movie you were telling me about.”